 When money is tight, it’s normal to focus on today, not ‘what ifs’.
 Here’s why life insurance should make the short list: it provides peace of mind if you can’t provide for your family.
 Term life insurance is probably cheaper than you think.
 Get a personalized quote, in minutes.

 You can’t predict financial emergencies, but you can prepare for one.
-An emergency fund is like a financial safety net for life’s unexpected tumbles.
+An emergency fund is like a financial safety net for life’s unexpected moments.
 Start small if you need to; even slow and steady will get you there, eventually.

-A Sun Life advisor is your trusted partner to building the plan forward.
+A Sun Life advisor is your trusted partner to building a plan forward.
 Whatever you’re planning for next, whether that’s growing your family or dreaming of retirement, they can help you make it happen.